 Location data in particular has proven highly effective in helping marketers map and measure the consumer journey.
 By bridging the online to offline gap, location data can help marketers measure advertising performance and inform strategic planning.
 A recent study released by Carto in collaboration with Hanover Research found that the majority of surveyed C-level executives, managers, and analysts believe that location intelligence is crucial to their long-term success.

 Location intelligence and offline attribution have given marketers a wealth of new metrics they can use to measure their advertising spend: in-store visits, visit frequency, brand affinity, and much more.
 But finding the right tool can be challenging.
 To effectively narrow down a list of potential offline attribution solutions, brands and marketers should ask vendors the following questions:

 - What are the benefits for my brand?

 - How can I visualize the results?

-Understanding consumer behaviors both in the online and offline world leads to more successful campaigns, higher conversions, higher returns on advertising spend, and a better customer experience.
+Asking these top-level questions is the first step companies can take to merging their online campaigns with offline results.
+Having this understanding of consumer behavior leads to higher conversions, higher returns on advertising spend, and a better customer experience.
 As advertising, technology, and consumers continue to evolve, it’s up to brands and marketers to do so as well by taking control of their data destiny and investing in the right tools to properly map and measure the consumer journey.